ACCESS TO JUSTICE

 And recently, March 2008, in a decision, by the British Columbia Court of Appeal,'supported by Justice Peter Lowry, she [BCCA Justice Mary Saunders] quoted the Supreme Court of Canada saying there is no fundamental right to access to legal services:

-"Access to legal services is fundamentally important in any free and democratic society.
+"General access to legal services is fundamentally important in any free and democratic society.
 In some cases, it has been found essential to due process and a fair trial.
 But a review of the constitutional text, the jurisprudence and the history of the concept does not support the respondent's contention that there is a broad general right to legal counsel as an aspect of, or precondition to, the rule of law."

-Dugald Christie 's pro bono clinics were all managed by him up until 2005 when he began a relationship with the Judiciary wherein Dugald's Pro-Bono clinics are now micro-managed by the Chief Justice of the Supreme Court of British Columbia.
+Dugald Christie 's pro bono clinics were all managed by him up until 2005 when he naively began a relationship with the Judiciary wherein Dugald's Pro-Bono clinics are now micro-managed by the Chief Justice of the Supreme Court of British Columbia.

 Dugald Christie was a man torn between his allegiance to the bar, to his peers within the Anglo-Saxon establishment and his allegiance to his faith.